Kentucky Route 15

 Kentucky Route 15 begins at a junction of US 119/Corridor F & Business KY 15 in Whitesburg, and terminates in Winchester at US 60.
 It is a major route, connecting the coalfields of the Cumberland Plateau with Lexington and other cities in the Bluegrass region.
-The segment from Whitesburg to KY 15 at Campton, which in turn connects to the Bert T. Combs Mountain Parkway near the town, is also the primary part of Corridor I of the Appalachian Development Highway System.
+The segment from Whitesburg to KY 15 at Campton, which in turn connects to the Mountain Parkway near the town, is also the primary part of Corridor I of the Appalachian Development Highway System.

 Future

 Currently, KY 15 is being relocated onto a new four-lane divided alignment in phases.
 Construction on section 17 of the relocation project is from KY 205 at Vancleve to Fivemile; construction began on January 6, 2005, at a cost of $36.4 million and is 100% complete.
 Work is finished on section 16 from Fivemile to Wolverine;.
 There are additional plans to reconstruct the segment from Jackson south to Hazard on new alignment beginning in 2008.